Nallo/SelfDriving-Car-Notes/kalman_filter/README.md

 predicts -> updates, etc. If two sensor measurements come in simultaneously, the time step between the first measurement and the second measurement would be zero.*

-Predict the state to k+3 then use either one of the sensors to update.
-Then predict the state to k+3 again and update with the other sensor measurement.
+Predict the state to k+t then use either one of the sensors to update.
+Then predict the state to k+t again and update with the other sensor measurement.